 The interchangeability designation may also reduce administrative burden by limiting the need for prior authorizations or step therapy adjustments and can facilitate broader patient access to adalimumab treatment, especially in chronic inflammatory conditions.5,6

 U.S. Food and Drug Administration.
-9 Things to Know About Biosimilars and Interchangeable Biosimilars.
+9 things to know about biosimilars and interchangeable biosimilars.
 Updated June 2024.
-Accessed April 2025. https://www.fda.gov/drugs/things-know-about/9-things-know-about-biosimilars-and-interchangeable-biosimilars
+Accessed October 10, 2025. https://www.fda.gov/drugs/things-know-about/9-things-know-about-biosimilars-and-interchangeable-biosimilars

 Blackstone EA, Fuhr JP Jr. The economics of biosimilars.
 Am Health Drug Benefits.
 2013;6(8):469-478.

-Mulcahy AW, Hlavka JP, Case SR. Biosimilar Cost Savings in the United States: Initial Experience and Future Potential.
-RAND Corporation; 2017. https://www.rand.org/pubs/perspectives/PE264.html
+Mulcahy AW, Hlavka JP, Case SR. Biosimilar cost savings in the United States: Initial experience and future potential.
+RAND Corporation; 2017.
+Accessed October 10, 2025. https://www.rand.org/pubs/perspectives/PE264.html

 FDA-approved interchangeability status

-Choosing a biosimilar with strong manufacturer support programs (Like financial assistance, educational resources, nurse support etc) can be crucial in improving treatment outcomes and patient adherence.
-These programs can reduce the administrative burden for both patients and Healthcare Professionals and improve patient outcomes by enhancing access to therapy and encouraging adherence.3
+Choosing a biosimilar with strong manufacturer support programs (eg, financial assistance, educational resources, nurse support) can be crucial in improving treatment outcomes and patient adherence.
+These programs can reduce the administrative burden for both you and your patients and improve patient outcomes by enhancing access to therapy and encouraging adherence.3

 Mysler E, et al. Biosimilar-to-Biosimilar Switching: What is the Rationale and Current Experience?
 Drugs.
 2021;81(16):1859-1879. doi: 10.1007/s40265-021-01610-1